 The Foreign Crew Processing Organization oversees the day-to-day management of the crew processing operations throughout the restoration event.
 They establish contact with the foreign crew organizations (contractor or utility companies) that are assisting in storm response to determine their planned deployment schedule and time of arrival.
-Incoming foreign personnel are then on-boarded by the Foreign Crew Processing Organization at the Sector Sector via representation by crew supervision.
-This organization is responsible for the processing of the following foreign personnel:
+Incoming foreign personnel are then on-boarded by the Foreign Crew Processing Organization at the processing of the following foreign personnel: